How to Save Seeds from your Vegetable Garden

 This year we grew peas, flowers, okra, and cantaloupe from seeds we previously saved.
 Talk about feeling like a superhero.
 You know the scene in Castaway when Tom Hanks finally makes a fire after trying and trying?
 Then he shouts I HAVE MADE FIRE!

 That’s how I feel when I see a plant growing from seeds we saved.
 Even though it’s not hard, I just can’t believe we did it!
-I’m ALWAYS enamored by seeds.
+I’m ALWAYS enamored by how seeds germinate.
 What seeds could you try to save this fall for next year?